h1st-ai/h1st-cookiecutter/{{cookiecutter.project_dir}}/README.md

 docker-compose build
 docker-compose up -d
 ```
-The app will be runnig and accessible at `http://localhost:80/`
+The app will be running and accessible at `http://localhost:80/`

 ### Stopping the app
 ```shell